-Keeping my indebtedness towards lean fully intact, I more than once wondered how this plays out with early stage investors (individuals, angels and VCs).
+Keeping my bias towards lean fully intact, I more than once wondered how this plays out with early stage investors (individuals, angels and VCs).
 Do investors understand and appreciate Lean Startup?

 Imagine, having to present to an investor your story.
 You are presenting an idea that you believe will work.
 But you are a humble and learned lean startup practitioner.
 You know you have many Leap Of Faith assumptions that need to be validated throughout your course.

 If you are the CTO/Architect of the solution what would you do?
 Wouldn’t you try to build a product that is flexible and can quickly be pivoted towards new direction?
 This is more than modularization.
 This is laying a platform keeping the vision intact.

 (Caution : Platformization does not mean you sit in a dark room building bottom up with no feedback loop from external world.
 This is more about how you organize your code)

 For an investor who doesn’t understand this, it can sound as one or more of the following

 - You are not entirely sure what you are trying to do

 - You are not “passionate enough” on your idea.

 - Your focus is too broad and you seem to be trying to do too many things.
 (Platform is supposedly a tabu word in investment circles while that is the only savior for most companies surviving today.)